arbazsiddiqui/blog/content/posts/2020-04-4-debugging-nodejs-inside-docker.md

 {"message":"Success","data":"docker rules"}
 ```

-## Interacting with docker
+## Interacting with Docker
 We have fully dockerized our server and now its running inside an isolated container.
-Two things to note from the above setup is :
+Two things to note from the above setup are :

-1) We have configured dockerfile to `COPY` the code from our local directory into the `/app` directory of container.
+1) We have configured dockerfile to `COPY` the code from our local directory to the `/app` directory inside the container.
 This means that any changes you make post building the image wont be reflected and you will have to build the image again in order to incorporate those changes.

 2) We have to open ports on a container and map it to any internal ports if we want to access.
 So if we have some other process running on some port we can open it and access it outside our container.

-We will solve first one by configuring the docker to use our local directory for code and not copy it at the time of building.
+We will solve first one by configuring the docker to use our local directory for code and not copy it at the time of building image.
 We will use the second one to start some debug processes which we can attach to our debuggers.

-## Debugging inside docker
+## Debugging Inside Docker

-### Console.log aka caveman debugging
+### Console.log aka Caveman Debugging

 Caveman debugging is a way of logging variables and strings inside your code so that you can see the statements when that code path triggers.
-While it is frowned upon we have all been guilty of it and it might actually be helpful in case of naive usecases.
+While it is frowned upon we have all been guilty of it and it might actually be helpful in case of simple usecases.
 Useful or not, knowing how to do so using docker will still help us.

-As mentioned that docker copies over the code from your directory while building the image so our dynamic `console.log` wont reflect in the code base.
-To do so, we will have to use [bind mount](https://docs.docker.com/storage/bind-mounts/) to mount our local directory as the code directory inside container.
+As mentioned above that docker copies over the code from your directory while building the image so our dynamic `console.log` wont reflect in the code base.
+To do so, we will have to use [bind mount](https://docs.docker.com/storage/bind-mounts/) to mount our local directory as the code directory inside the container.
 To do we just have to remove the copying and installing step from our dockerfile.
 So our new `Dockerfile` looks like this :

 ```bash
 FROM node:latest